-Forward and aft bilge pumps are provided in the bottom of the hull to remove miscellaneous water accumulations that might occur during normal boating or weather conditions.
-The aft bilge pump is controlled by the BILGE PUMP switch located on the port helm switch panel.
-Refer to Section H for further information regarding bilge pumps.
+Bilge pumps are provided in the bottom of the hull to remove miscellaneous water accumulations that might occur during normal boating or weather conditions.
+The bilge pump is controlled by the bilge pump switch on the dash panel.
+See Section H-3 for a detailed description of the bilge pump switches.